offbynull/offbynull.github.io/docs/data/learn/Bioinformatics/input/input.md

  2. converts clusters to centers.

     The clusters from step 1 are turned into new centers.
-Each dimension of a center becomes the average of that dimension across cluster member_NORMs, referred to as the center of gravity.
+Each component of a center becomes the average of that dimension across cluster member_NORMs, referred to as the center of gravity.

     ```{output}
     ch8_code/src/clustering/KMeans_Lloyds.py